35 Global Plastic Pollution Statistics

 2. Every year, globally, we produce around 300 million tonnes of plastic waste.
 Around 40% of all plastic products are thrown away within a month.
 (Plastic Soup Foundation)

-3. Plastic is mainly used for packaging, which in 2017 accounted for 115 million metric tonnes.
-Building and construction is the second use, which accounted for only 64 million in the same year.
+3. Plastic is mainly used for packaging, which 2017 accounted for 115 million metric tonnes.
+Building and construction are the second most used, accounting for only 64 million in the same year.

 4. A study published in Science Advances (2017) calculated that we had produced 8,300 million metric tons of plastic to date, 25,000 times the weight of the Empire State Building